Overview

 It is advisable to specify the following parameters for the client operation:

-Parameter Key Mandatory Description
+Parameter Key ENV Mandatory Description

 dookug.client.document/mp-rest/url